VincentSchmid/dayzLootEditor/README.md

 - [x] enter hotkey: when editing name -> search, nominal... -> update sel, selecting -> select matching
 - [ ] loading types.xml and then generating all database from that (including finding ammo for typical guns)
 - [ ] loading database with all links allready included
+- [ ] 60round stanag is not implemented

 ## crazy ideas: